About Kee Chan, PhD, MBA

 • Institute for Emerging Leadership in Online Learning

-• Pre-Doctoral Research Fellowship National Human Genome Research Institute (NHGRI), NIH, Bethesda, Maryland.
+• Pre-Doctoral Research Fellowship National Human Genome Research Institute (NHGRI), National Institutes of Health (NIH), Bethesda, Maryland.

 • Agent-Based Modeling Certification, Institute of System Sciences and Health, University of Michigan, Ann Arbor.